EFTEC/BladeOne/README.md

 </div>
 ```

-By default BladeOne creates a new instance of the class `'variable name'` inside `'namespace'` with the parameterless contructor.
+By default, BladeOne creates a new instance of the class `'variable name'` inside `'namespace'` with the parameterless constructor.

 To override the logic used to resolve injected classes, pass a function to `setInjectResolver`.